thethinkerdev/lara-comment/README.md

   }
 ```

-- for showing childeren of comment do this
+- for showing children of comment do this

 ```blade
             @foreach ($comment->answers as $answer)